Last Updated on May 20, 2022 by Grow with Bovees

 Vinegar — much like commercial weed killers — can be an effective weed killer and kills weeds in your flower beds or garden.
 You will need a few tools and some acidic vinegar for it to be successful.

-There is also a right way and a wrong way to use vinegar to kill weeds, and it is important to know what to expect and how it works so that you don’t waste time applying vinegar to weeds that may come back eventually.
+There is also a right way and a wrong way to use vinegar mixtures as weed killers, and it is important to know what to expect and how it works so that you don’t waste time applying it to stubborn weeds that may come back eventually.

 What is Vinegar?

 Regular vinegar is a mixture of acetic acid, sugar, salt, and water that is often food-grade and safe.
 Some horticultural kinds have a higher acidity of 20% or more.